Dignity through self-sufficiency

-The latest activity at Rwamagana "A" School is the construction of eight new classrooms to reduce overcrowding in the secondary classes and to provide space for computer studies to prepare students for the challenges of the information age.
+The latest activities at Rwamagana "A" School are the construction of eight new classrooms to reduce overcrowding in the secondary classes and to provide space for computer studies to prepare students for the challenges of the information age.
 Msaada also provided 24 laptops to the school to improve their capacity to train students for today's digital world.
 This development is dedicated to the memory of the late Peter Carr, who was a director of Saga and a well-known UK philanthropist.

 The new school kitchen

 The rehabilitated classrooms at Rwamagana "A" School, above